Bosnia and Herzegovina entry requirements for Portugal passport holders

 Proof of departure from Bosnia and Herzegovina

 Immigration officers at Sarajevo Airport routinely ask for a return or onward ticket.
-Have a printed copy or a digital version on your phone ready to show.
+Have a printed or digital copy ready.
+Budget airlines like Ryanair and Wizz Air also check this at check-in.

 Recommended